barryclark/jekyll-now/_posts/2022-03-17-proxy-madness.md

 }
 ```

-With this configuration file we can stop some common SQLi attacks or at least slow an attacker out.
-To make it more flexible we can create a helm chart and inject statements dynamically from a wordlis.
-Since this solution is based on the Sidecar pattern which is okish but not perfect.
+With this configuration file we can stop some common SQLi attacks or at least slow an adversary out.
+To make it more flexible we can create a helm chart and inject statements dynamically from a list.
+Since this solution is based on the Sidecar pattern which is okish but not perfect, we need to make another iteration.
 To improve this we can upgrade the Ingress object and make it secure for every app without the usage of a Sidecar:

 ```yaml
 apiVersion: networking.k8s.io/v1